The Space Law Review: United Kingdom

 - fails to comply with any prescribed regulations.

-The amount of a fine is not defined in the OSA and is not limited on indictment, but is limited to the statutory maximum.22
+The amount of a fine is not defined in the OSA or the SIA and is not limited on indictment, but certain limits are included in the OSA and the SIA.24

 Distinctive characteristics of the national framework